Dollar steadies after slide as greenback funding stays tight

-Foreign exchange markets were in consolidation as the prospect of a huge U.S. stimulus package bolstered Asian stock markets although gains in riskier currencies were tempered.
+Asian trade was bumpy, but currency moves were considerably more cautious than the big gains logged in stocks on hopes of a huge U.S. stimulus package.

-The safe-haven dollar, which had pulled back from recent peaks, was now steady against the euro at $1.0789, and fell only marginally against the yen to 111.11 yen per dollar.
+The safe-haven dollar, which had pulled back sharply from recent peaks, slipped 0.3% against the euro to $1.0814, and eased against the yen to 110.97 yen per dollar.

+Currencies hit the hardest in last week's flight to the U.S. currency held on to big overnight gains, with the biggest losers firming a tad further.

-The U.S Federal Reserve's offer of unlimited bond-buying, on top of opening discount dollar funding lines to central banks around the globe, has supported risk sentiment for the past day along with hopes for a huge U.S. fiscal stimulus package.
+The U.S Federal Reserve's offer of unlimited bond-buying, on top of opening discount dollar funding lines to large central banks has supported risk sentiment for the past day and made headway in reducing stress in the financial system.

-The Dow Jones posted its biggest one-day gain since 1933 overnight and Asian markets kept the rally going on Wednesday.
-[MKTS/GLOB]
+Together with an enormous U.S. stimulus package in the offing, it helped the Dow Jones to its biggest one-day gain since 1933 overnight.

-But nerves and still-elevated demand for greenbacks in cash capped further gains in currencies like the Aussie, euro and pound.
+But nerves and still-elevated demand for dollars in cash capped further gains in currencies like the Aussie, euro and pound.

 "It's a nice rebound and we can probably run with it through the Asian session, but whether this mood can hold 24 hours from now, I'm not convinced," said Westpac FX analyst Sean Callow.